Data-Science-and-COVID-19/Leveraging-Data-Science-To-Combat-COVID-19-A-Comprehensive-Review/medical.md

 **[11]** Gozes, Ophir, et al. "Coronavirus Detection and Analysis on Chest CT with Deep Learning." arXiv preprint arXiv:2004.02640 (2020).

 **[12]** Asnaoui, Khalid El, Youness Chawki, and Ali Idri.
 "Automated Methods for Detection and Classification Pneumonia based on X-Ray Images Using Deep Learning." arXiv preprint arXiv:2003.14363 (2020).

+**[13]** Hemdan, Ezz El-Din, Marwa A. Shouman, and Mohamed Esmail Karar.
+"COVIDX-Net: A framework of deep learning classifiers to diagnose COVID-19 in x-ray images." arXiv preprint arXiv:2003.11055 (2020).